paganini2008/greenfinger/README.md

 ---

 ## License
-GreenFinger is licensed under the MIT License.
+Greenfinger is licensed under the Apache License.
 See the [LICENSE](LICENSE) file for more details.

 ---

-GreenFinger combines the power of distributed systems, high-performance crawling, and real-time monitoring into a single, cohesive framework.
-Whether for enterprise-scale web scraping or domain-specific data extraction, GreenFinger is the ultimate tool for modern web crawling challenges.